rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.markdown

 </center>
 </p>

-I shoot once with the keyboard, then twice with the gamepad and am taken to this scene where the keyboard and the gamepad can control their own bow:
+If we shoot once with the keyboard, then twice with the gamepad, we are taken to this scene where the keyboard and the gamepad can control their own bow:

 <p>
 <center>